ATLAS-Institute/hammond-m3-vst/README.md

 https://www.decentsamples.com/product/decent-sampler-plugin/

 You will see all of the available downloading options for Decent Sampler, press on the format for your specific computer.

+Once downloaded, install the decent sampler pkg file and open decentsample in the standalone application or vst in your DAW.

+You should then be able to open the ORGAN-M3.dsbundle file in decent sampler and start playing!